451hackathon/451-imp-report/draft-451-imp-report.md

 --- abstract

-This report describes implementation experience between various components working with the HTTP Status Code 451 {{RFC7725}}.
+This report describes implementation experience between various components working with the HTTP Status Code 451 {{RFC7725}}, a risk assessment and recommendation for improvements.

 --- middle